 Average inventory isn’t always reported on balance sheets.
 It’s mostly used to calculate inventory turnover.
 And to generally contrast against demand forecasting, sales strategy, and purchasing habits.

 Average Inventory, Smooth Inventory

 Smoothing inventory costs with average inventory is how companies make strategic decisions without the noise of large cost fluctuations and outliers.

 By considering the most consistent inventory numbers possible, businesses minimize risk in purchasing and sales strategies.
 Risks that can lead to bloated inventory carrying cost and declining sell through rate, among other things.

 But, again, this is only possible with inventory management software.
-Automated calculation and perpetual inventory are necessary and save a lot of time and money when it comes to performing your regular inventory audit.
+Automated calculation and perpetual inventory are necessary and conserve resources when it comes to performing a regular inventory audit in your warehousing environment.

 Drawbacks and Challenges With Average Inventory